Skip to content

 Ways to Serve Them

 With mini silver dollar pancakes, the possibilities are endless.
-So many can fit on a plate, that if you’re not sacking them and sticking a fork in them, or skewering them on a stick, then you can use them to make designs!
-A little smiley face, Mickey Mouse’s face, a heart, you name it!
+Skewering them on a stick, or make a little smiley face, Mickey Mouse’s face, a heart, you name it!

-Usually, I like to keep it simple with a stack of silver dollars surrounded by our favorite berry fruit salad or rainbow fruit kabobs.
-I’ll always have an array of syrups and sauces too.
+Usually, I like to keep it simple by creating a pancake charcuterie board with a stack of silver dollars surrounded by berry fruit salad or rainbow fruit kabobs.
+Add an array of syrups and sauces, too.

 For larger crowds, I’ll serve scrambled eggs, sausage, bacon in the oven, and a peach smoothie or even a cinnamon roll breakfast smoothie to wash everything down!